traverseda/pyImguiOs/README.md

 This is likely to be rewritten using a different set of GUI bindings, which is fine as I didn't get very far anyway.
 Kept for historical reasons.

-I'll likely be developing an object-oriented interface on top of the PyDearGui bindings, to try and provide a retained-mode interface to imgui (better performance) that is still very easy to use.
+I'll likely be developing an object-oriented interface on top of the DearPyGui bindings, to try and provide a retained-mode interface to imgui (better performance) that is still very easy to use.
 A new "toy oeprating system" will be developed on top of that.